Instrumentation and control of an oil refinery and its monitoring

 Due to the nature of the sensitive equipment inside control room cabinets, it is useful to ensure the use of "T-rated" firestops, that are massive and thick enough to resist heat transmission to the inside of the control room.
 It is also common to place control rooms under positive pressure ventilation to prevent smoke or toxic gases from entering.
 If used, gaseous fire suppressants must occupy the space that is to be protected for a minimum period of time to be sure a fire can be completely extinguished.
 Openings in such spaces must, therefore, be kept to a minimum to prevent the escape of the suppression gas.

+A mobile control room is designated as particularly in high risk facilities, such as a nuclear power station or a petrochemical facility.
+It can provided a guaranteed life support for the anticipated safety control.
 The design of a control room incorporates ergonomic and aesthetic features including optimum traffic flow, acoustics, illumination, and health and safety of the workers.
 Ergonomic considerations determine the placement of humans and equipment to ensure that operators can easily move into, out of, and around the control room, and can interact with each other without any hindrances during emergency situations; and to keep noise and other distractions to a minimum.

 probe and solve Consolidation of refinery control rooms - Petroleum Technology Quarterly